-SimonaDeSilvestro once was considered as the candidate for the seat in Formula 1, but that never happened and she had to settle for driving in some other major single-seater competitions, such are IndyCar Series or Formula E. Currently she competes in the Australian Supercars Championship.
+The Swiss racing driver SimonaDeSilvestro once was considered as the candidate for the seat in Formula 1, but that never happened and she had to settle for driving in some other major single-seater competitions, such are IndyCar Series or Formula E. Currently she competes in the Australian Supercars Championship.

 Simona De Silvestro

 Simona de Silvestro was born in September 1988 in Thun, Switzerland.
 The beginning of her racing career was in karting, scoring variable results, mainly at the competitions in Italy.